jforget/raku-Hamilton2/doc/Hamilton.en.md

 * `cyclic` to show if the path is cyclic,
 * `macro_num` the number of the associated macro path, if there is one.

-The `cyclic`  column contains `1`  for cyclic  paths and `0`  for open paths.
-A cyclic path is a path in which the first area shares a border with the  last area.
-For  example, in the  `fr1970` map and  the `PIC` region, the `02 →  60 → 80` is cyclic, because  it could be lengthened to `02  → 60 → 80  → 02`.
-But  we keep this  path with a `80`  end.
-By convention, paths  with 1 region  and 0  borders are cyclic  (e.g. the single path in  region `IDF` in map `frreg`) and  paths with 2 regions and  1 border  are cyclic  (e.g.  the paths  for region  `NOR` of  map `frreg`).

 The `path`  field contains the  department codes (or region  codes for macro-paths)  separated   by  arrows  `→`.
 In  the  1970   map,  the _Languedoc-Roussillon_ region has  two regional paths.
 Here  is one of